akim-13/notes/Pipelining and Superscalar Architecture.md

 - Some of the metrics used when evaluating the **performance of a CPU** are:
     - **Latency** — the time it takes to complete a single task or operation.
     - **Throughput** — the number of tasks or operations a CPU can process in a given unit of time.
-Both pipelining and superscalar architecture focus on this aspect of performance.
+Both pipelining and superscalar architecture focus on this aspect of performance. ^throughput

 - **Pipelining** is a technique used to increase the *throughput* of the processor by allowing multiple instructions to be processed simultaneously in different stages of their execution.